The Human Tie and the Lack of Corporate Morality

 In this way, the U.S. economy has devolved into ownership by proxy.
 At scale, few people really “own” anything in the sense that it reflects them as humans and that they feel a driving personal need to operate the company according to their private moral code.
 Even if any owner wanted to exercise their personal ethics, they would have limited ability to do so.

-Large, publically-held corporations have essentially become automatons, beheld to nothing but their share price.
+Large, publicly-held corporations have essentially become automatons, beheld to nothing but their share price.
 Any why wouldn’t they be?
 The vast majority of their ownership only relates to the company through that number – if it’s up, things are good, if it’s down things are bad.
 For most of their ownership, that is the sole barometer of success.

 I believe that as any financial market evolves, it will gradually strip out pesky problems like morals and humanity.
 Financial markets are designed to evolve in service of profit, and they do this very well.